 Mission Brandenburg Gate (2011)

-Our autonomous car has been driving automatically in Berlin’s streets and highways.
+Our autonomous car MadeInGermany has been driving automatically in Berlin’s streets and highways.
 The car has been certified for autonomous driving in the state of Berlin.
-Check out our latest video Mission: Brandenburger Tor:

-We proudly present our latest autonomous driving solution: how to call an autonomous taxi via iPad.
+In 2010 we presented our latest autonomous driving solution: how to call an autonomous taxi via iPad.
 This app is an extension of our iDriver app, which has many many new features.
-For example picking up the driver at any location - check out the video for more information.
+For example picking up the driver at any location.

 In 2009 we presented the first iPhone remote controlled car worldwide – our autonomous car Spirit of Berlin.